blazkol/Pac-Man/README.md

 # Pac-Man
-Simple Pac-Man game created in C ++ using SFML library
+A Pac-Man clone created in C ++ using SFML library

 # Overwiew
 This is one of my first projects.
 The purpose of its creation was to learn object-oriented programming in C++ and the use of external libraries.
 I used the SFML library because it is easy to learn and it is great for the purpose of creating a simple two-dimensional game.